apkoponen/wp-plugin-boilerplate/README.md

 - Opening braces for functions and classes forced on the same line.
 - Allow new line before last `}`.
 - Forced newline after opening brace.
+- Functions that should be used in a WordPress theme should not be camelCase, instead use underscores.

 Additional rules: